|Nutrition Facts (per serving)|

-Place half of the bread cubes into the dish and top with half of the Cheddar cheese and 2 tbsp.
-Parmesan.
+Place half of the bread cubes into the dish and top with half of the cheddar cheese and 2 tablespoons Parmesan.

-Repeat layers, using the rest of the Cheddar cheese and 2 more tbsp. of the Parmesan cheese, and press down gently so all of the food fits within the dish.
+Repeat layers, using the rest of the cheddar cheese and 2 more tablespoons of the Parmesan cheese, and press down gently so all of the food fits within the dish.

-In a medium bowl, combine remaining ingredients except for the remaining 2 tbsp. of the Parmesan cheese, and beat well with wire whisk or eggbeater until well blended and foamy.
+In a medium bowl, combine remaining ingredients except for the remaining 2 tablespoons of the Parmesan cheese, and beat well with wire whisk or eggbeater until well blended and foamy.

 Pour this mixture over bread and cheese in the soufflé dish.
 Cover tightly with foil or plastic wrap and refrigerate at least 2 hours or overnight.

 When ready to eat, preheat the oven to 350 F.

 Uncover the dish and sprinkle with the remaining 2 tablespoons Parmesan cheese.

 Bake at 350 F for 45 to 50 minutes or the soufflé is puffed and golden brown and a knife inserted near the center comes out clean.
 Serve immediately.